A-Star100/MovieServer/README.md

 Enjoy using Docker!

+*NOTE: The dockerfile does not include Jellyfin Media Server or its service, you will have to start it on your device locally or modify the dockerfile if you want to*.

 ## NAS-specific instructions
 NAS devices aren't as flexible as computers when it comes to installing tools.
 For example, on a Synology NAS using SSH, you will have to use some commands using sudo (even as admin).
 For example, instead of